-- Limited Bay-oriented commercial recreation should be permitted along China Basin Channel provided it is incidental to and does not obstruct public access. - The area immediately east of the Third Street Bridge on the south side of China Basin should be reserved for public access with special consideration given to providing public view areas.
+- 1. Continuous public access, consistent with maritime activities, should be provided around China Basin Channel in accordance with the Recreation and Open Space Plan of the City of San Francisco. - 2.
+Limited Bay-oriented commercial recreation should be permitted along China Basin Channel provided it is incidental to and does not obstruct public access. - 3.
+The area immediately east of the Third Street Bridge on the south side of China Basin should be reserved for public access with special consideration given to pro- viding public view areas.